Last update - May 16th 2014

-Using the list below for the 15 different peanuts nutrition entries in our Vitamin B6 database, the highest amount of Vitamin B6 is in Peanuts, all types, oil-roasted, with salt which contains 0.461 mg of Vitamin B6 per 100g.
+Using the list below for the 15 different peanuts nutrition entries in our database, the highest amount of Vitamin B6 is found in Peanuts, all types, oil-roasted, with salt which contains 0.461 mg of Vitamin B6 per 100g.
 The lowest amount of Vitamin B6 is in Peanuts, all types, cooked, boiled, with salt which in 100g contains 0.152 mg of Vitamin B6.

-The median value of Vitamin B6 is in Peanuts, all types, dry-roasted, without salt which in 100g contains 0.256 mg of Vitamin B6.
-The average amount of Vitamin B6 in 100g of peanuts, based on the list below is 0.30 mg of Vitamin B6.
+The median value of Vitamin B6 is found in Peanuts, all types, dry-roasted, without salt which in 100g contains 0.256 mg of Vitamin B6.
+The average amount of Vitamin B6 contained in 100g of peanuts, based on the list below is 0.30 mg of Vitamin B6.

 From the Vitamin B6 content in peanuts list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin B6.
 Each peanuts item can be scaled by different amounts to adjust the amounts of Vitamin B6 so that it is not just, for example, the values in 100g of Peanuts, all types, oil-roasted, with salt.
 The item can be scaled by quantites in g, oz or typical serving sizes.